 Broccoli rabe, also known as rapini or broccolini, is more pungent and bitter than regular broccoli.
-Broccoli rabe is part of the cruciferous family widely believed to have cancer fighting properties.
-Blanching the florets and leaves before sautéing tones down the natural bitterness, and makes for a quick nutritious side dish.
+Broccoli rabe is part of the cruciferous family which is widely believed to have cancer fighting properties.
+Blanching... the florets and leaves before sautéing tones down the natural bitterness in this Sautéed Broccoli Rabe, and makes for a quick nutritious side dish.

 If you cannot find broccoli rabe, regular brocooli will work fine.
 The florets will only need to be blanched for 1-2 minutes, and the stems should be peeled, cut into strips and cooked with the garlic in step 2, until they begin to brown.